ky-ler/ky-ler/README.md

 ### Hi there, I'm Kyler 👋

-I'm a software engineer with an interest in building complete, full-stack solutions.
+I'm a software engineer with an interest in building full-stack applications.

 ---